Interpreter Education Programs

 • Vancouver Community College Para-Professional Program

 If you are interested in becoming a new Active ASL-English member, you must be a graduate of one of the programs listed above.
+If an applicant has graduated from a CCIE Accredited Interpreter Education Program then that is automatically equivalent to our Canadian programs.

 Applications for WAVLI Membership